 Watson had put a Jeep in at least one of his bear paintings, and Baumhofer began including them frequently.
 But not always; sometimes a blanket or a canoe would serve to provide the big splash of red in the image, as in the case of "Burned Up."

 There's a red blanket and a Jeep in "Self Appreciation."

 Walter's ability to tell stories in his pictures, which had served him so well in creating magazine covers which jumped off the newsstand, really comes through in this one.
 Also his talent for showing human emotion, which exends to the bears too, as they enjoy the mirror and shaving mug.

 Cooking is usually a big part of the story, and in "Birthday Party," Grandpa the camp chef has outdone himself by producing a fully frosted cake.
 Naturally mama and the cubs got their invitation on the breeze, and have shown up to enjoy the cake and the icing.

 But, surprise -- there is an early sketch for "Birthday Party" which has a red Jeep in place of the canoe.
 Might make more sense, because why would the canoe be behind the tent instead of down by the water?

 If Walter had kept the Jeep in the final version, he would probably have rendered it more accurately!

 As of 2018, this sketch is on offer at the Cisco Gallery for $3,500.

 Bonus!
 These little paintings by Walter Baumhofer come up for auction occasionally as originals or prints, but back in the day they were published on calendars.
 So I thought, why not show "Tug of War" here as it was originally intended to be seen?
-Click the image for a full-size printable copy.
+Click the image for a full-size printable copy, updated for 2023.

 Return to CJ-3B Advertising and Literature.